Shmayro/dockerify-android/README.md

 ### 🔥 **Key Feature: Web Interface Access**

-Access and control the Android emulator directly in your web browser with our integrated scrcpy-web interface!
+Access and control the Android emulator directly in your web browser with the integrated scrcpy-web interface!
 No additional software needed - just open your browser and start using Android.

 > **Benefits of Web Interface:**
 > - No extra software to install